Zerschranzer/Ark-Survival-ascended-dedicated-server-without-docker/README.md

 ## System Preparation

 Before we begin, ensure you are logged in as a user with `sudo` rights or as the `root` user.
-This will allow you to add support for the 32-bit architecture and install the necessary libraries.
+This will allow you to add support for the 32-bit architecture on x86_64 systems and install the necessary libraries.

 ## If you use Fedora Server or other distributions that use `dnf` as package manager